Center Chair gives keynote talk in Brazil Supreme Court’s seminar on structural litigation

 As an anthropologist, Eve’s research takes as a starting point the importance of listening to the people affected and foregrounding their lived experience, resonating with a common approach to human rights research.
 Interestingly, many Cashless Debit Card-holders used the language of human rights to express indignation about the scheme and what it represents.
 Reminiscent of Sally Engle Merry’s work on the ‘vernacularization’ of human rights, card-holders invoked human rights in a manner quite specific to the Aboriginal Australian context and history.
 Eve’s research participants often compared the Cashless Debit Card trials to the past, when the wages of indigenous peoples had been stolen and their access to money was tightly controlled.
 They referred to that time as the “time before rights”; before legislative equal citizen rights had been gained.
 Today, they argued, now that indigenous communities have rights, this kind of intervention and control of communities by the government is unacceptable.
 As one of Eve’s research participants put it, the government has through the Cashless Debit Card “taken away our rights.”

 December 4, 2020.
-Victoria Adelmant, Director of the Digital Welfare State & Human Rights Project at the Center for Human Rights and Global Justice at NYU School of Law.
+Victoria Adelmant, Digital Welfare State & Human Rights Project at the Center for Human Rights and Global Justice at NYU School of Law.

 “We are not Data Points”: Highlights from our Conversation on the Kenyan Digital ID System